- Ontario College Diploma

 - Applicants should display integrity, reliability, maturity, self-direction, self-discipline, determination, excellent communication and interpersonal skills, poise and leadership attributes.

-- Applicants are advised that the program uses self-directed/independent study in the delivery of some courses and portions of other courses throughout the program.
+- Applicants are advised that the program uses self-directed/independent and online study in the delivery of some courses and portions of other courses throughout the program.

 Tuition & Fees